VedavyasaRao/ModernCPP/README.md

 ### ratio library
 standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
 More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
-### ratio library
-standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
-More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
-### ratio library
-standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
-More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
-### ratio library
-standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
-More details can be found [here➹](https://modcpp11.blogspot.com/2025/01/ratio-library.html).
 ### Terminology
 duration means a fixed number of  time units.
 A clock is a device that has a starting time or epoch time and a resolution or period. time_point is associated with a clock
 More details can be found [here➹](https://modcpp11.blogspot.com/p/chrono-library.html#Terminology).